|

 Missile Impact Testing |

-roof gravel weighing two grams moving at 55 mph (80
+represent roof gravel weighing two grams moving at

-impacts.
-In this series of testing 30 impacts are
+more impacts.
+In this series of testing 30 impacts

 in the center, ten along the edge, and ten near the